Johannestampere/136Notes/README.md

 Struggling to grasp the geometric intuition behind linear algebra concepts?
 Traditional textbooks often fall short with limited 2D/3D diagrams that are hard to interpret on paper.
-That's why I built a note-taking app specifically designed for linear algebra students that delivers intuitive visualization using interactive models.
+That's why I built a note-taking app specifically designed for linear algebra students that delivers intuitive visualization using interactive 2D/3D models and supports LaTeX.

 **Key features:**
 - 2D graphs - _Matplotlib_